PranavRodagi/Safe-Route-Crime-Map_V2_-Technica2025/README.md

 │ └── app.js

-└── package.json (will be created next)
+└── package.json (will be created automatically)

 Install Dependencies Open terminal/command prompt in the project folder and run: npm init -y and then enter: npm install express axios cors